MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 A.	Create 3D models using the CAD software of your choice.<br>
 B.	Convert CAD files to one of these file formats: FBX, OBJ, JT, STP, or SKP.<br>
 C.	Optimize your 3D model and convert it to GLB.<br>
-D.	Use the Dynamics 365 Import Tool to prepare content for Microsoft HoloLens, immersive headsets, or mobile.<br>
+D.	Use the Import Tool to prepare content for Microsoft HoloLens, immersive headsets, or mobile devices.<br>
 E.	3D models are ready to be imported into the Dynamics 365 mixed-reality applications.

 ### See also